Relative Fundamental Groups and Rational Points: Crystalline fundamental groups of smooth families in char

-As in the case of characteristic $0$, we will only give an affirmative answer to Question \ref{rigch} when the base is an affine curve, and under some mild technical hypotheses on $X$.
+As in the case of characteristic $0$, we will only show that the base change map is an isomorphism when the base is an affine curve, and under some mild technical hypotheses on $X$.
 We will then use a gluing argument to construct $\pi_1^\rig(X/S,p)$ for (not necessarily affine) curves.